Jaikido007/password-generator/README.md

 ## Description

-This password generator asks the user to choose a password length of 10-64 characters and then generates a random password with a combination of lower and upepr case letters, numbers and special characters.
+This password generator asks the user to choose a password length of 10-64 characters, and to choose which characters should be present in the password by selecting at least one option/or a combination of: lowercase letters, uppercase letters, numbers and special characters.
+Once the user has made all their choices and clicks the button, a randomly generated password will be presented on screen.

 ## Installation